Quick Start#

 print(puw.check(a, dimensionality={"[L]": 1}))

-Both checks should return True.
+All three checks should return True. has_unit is the inexpensive choice

 If you prefer notebook examples for this same flow, open: